Jayachandrakumar21/Python/README.md

 # Python
-python is a widely used programming language.
+Python is a widely used programming language.
-Learn Python programming language python scripting
+Learn Python programming language
+Python scripting